An Adaptive Framework for Robust Structural Shape Optimization under Uncertainty: Numerical experiments

-where $\ell_j, \, j=1,2$, and $\kappa_{\varkappa}$ represent the correlation length and the standard deviation, respectively, on the physical working domain $\cD = [0, l_x] \times [0, l_y]$.
+where $\ell_j$ denotes the correlation length in the $j$-th spatial direction and $\kappa_\varkappa$ is the standard deviation on the computational domain $\cD = [0, l_x] \times [0, l_y]$.
 Unless otherwise stated, the parameters used in the simulations are provided in Table~\ref{tab:para}.
-All computations are carried out on an Intel(R) Core(TM) i5-6500 @ 3.20~GHz processor with 8~GB RAM, using the FEniCS/DOLFIN library and based on the implementation developed by Laurain \cite{ALaurain_2018}.
+All computations are carried out on an Intel(R) Core(TM) i5-6500 @ 3.20~GHz processor with 8~GB RAM, using the FEniCS/DOLFIN library and based on the implementation developed by Laurain \cite{ALaurain_2018} \x{together with custom routines for adaptive mesh refinement, stochastic sampling, and level-set evolution.
+The source code used to produce the numerical results reported in this work will be made publicly available upon acceptance of the manuscript, thereby ensuring the reproducibility of the presented findings.}

-As a benchmark example, we consider the compliance minimization of carrier legs in aerospace or robotic structures.
-In this setting, the isotropic materials with dummy material parameters are given by
+As a benchmark example, we consider the compliance minimization of carrier legs in aerospace and robotic structures.
+In this setting, the isotropic material parameters, including the dummy material approximation, are given by

-where the Young's modulus is set to $E = 1$ and the Poisson's ratio to $\nu = 0.3$.
+where the Young's modulus is set to $E = 1$ and the Poisson ratio to $\nu = 0.3$.
 We assume that there is no body force, that is, $f=0$.
-The initial mesh is generated using $n_x = 60$ and $n_y = 120$, resulting in $2 \times 14{,}581$ degrees of freedom (DoF).
-With correlation lengths chosen as $\ell_1 = \ell_2 = 1$, we compute the first $M$ eigenpairs $\{(\lambda_i, b_i)\}_{i=1}^M$ of the KL expansion to capture 90\% of the total energy, with an upper bound of $M_{\max} = 100$.
+The initial mesh is generated using $n_x = 60$ and $n_y = 120$, resulting in $2 \times 14{,}581$ degrees of freedom (DoF). \x{Unless otherwise stated, 30 samples are used in the full sampling approach.} With correlation lengths chosen as $\ell_1 = \ell_2 = 1$, we compute the first $M$ eigenpairs $\{(\lambda_i, b_i)\}_{i=1}^M$ of the KL expansion to capture 90\% of the total energy, with an upper bound of $M_{\max} = 100$.
 Further, the random loading (i.e., contact force) is prescribed as

 where the random loading angle is realized through